10 Great Diving Spots for the Best Underwater Photography

 The Cancún National Marine Park is home to the Cancún underwater museum, or MUSA (Museo Subacuático de Arte).
 This underwater museum is a project began by Jason deCaires Taylor in November 2009, to place over 450 life-size sculptures in the shallow waters of the Cancún Marine Park, previously damaged by storms.
 The sculptures, which are based on members of the local community, are made of pH-neutral marine concrete and have been planted with fire coral.
 Jason Taylor hopes that the sculptures will eventually become artificial reefs, but they’re already amazing sights to photograph.

-Tell us about your favorite diving spots for underwater photography in the comment section below.Share This Post on Facebook
+What are your favorite diving spots for underwater photography?Share This Post on Facebook